About Us

 Another momentous business shift occurred when the Dallas-based manufacturer of Falcon Grills called looking for a retailer in the Houston area.
 With two kids and a $35-a-month mortgage payment, Regenia balked at purchasing the 40 gas grills required to become a dealer.
 But Roy convinced her it was a smart risk, and their gas products business, Cunningham Gas Products, was born.

-The fledgling retailer soon added other gas grill brands and gas lights from pioneering brands Arkla and Charmglow, and then replacement parts, grills and lights from Modern Home Products (MHP); it’s relationship with MHP continues to this day.
+The fledgling retailer soon added other gas grill brands and gas lights from pioneering brands such as Arkla and Charmglow, and then replacement parts, grills and lights from Modern Home Products (MHP); it’s relationship with MHP continues to this day.

 In 1976, at the age of 18, Roy and Regenia’s son Jeff became the third-generation Cunningham to join the family business.
-Jeff spent 15-plus years learning the ropes as an installer, warehouse worker, and salesman all the while attending college at night to earn a business degree.
+Jeff spent 15-plus years learning the ropes as an installer, warehouse worker, and outside salesman all the while attending college at night to earn a business degree.
 Today, he is the company president.

 Moving Out of the Comfort Zone